-JOIN OS: cultural program for international students
+Explore Germany: cultural program for international students

 The Friend Family program mediates contacts between international students of the Osnabrück University of Applied Sciences and the Osnabrück residents and helps you get insight into life outside of studies and the university.